Mingyang0816/Startup-Founders-Graph-Analysis/README.md

 ## Web-Scraping Notebook

 *   **Citations:** Given a journal, extract the list of citations/references it cited.
 Use Regex to parse each citation, before storing it in a dictionary.
 Respective functions created for each of the following publications/versions: IEEE, Nature, PLOS and PDF.
 *   **Cited By:** Given a journal, extract the list of all other journals that cited it.
 Each time the code is run, maximum of 250 citations scraped.
 Restart notebook to continue scraping.
 *   **Profile:** Given a founder, extract basic information from his/her Google Scholar profile page.
 *   **Publication:** Given a founder, extract the list of all published journals from his/her Google Scholar profile page.
 Each time the code is run, maximum of 250 journals scraped.
 Restart notebook to continue scraping.
 *   **Pubs without Profile:** If a founder has no Google Scholar profile page, use this code to scrape his/her list of published journals.
 Each time the code is run, maximum of 250 journals scraped.
 Restart notebook to continue scraping.

+## Data Analysis Notebook

+Performed basic data cleaning and analysis on web-scraped data.
+Aimed to determine the "success" of startup founders using the following metrics:

+*   Author position in journal published
+*   Total number of citations per year
+*   Depth and breadth of research fields
+*   Number of journals published in influential publications (IEEE and Nature)